gustavoveronese/markdown-cv/index.md

 __Banco Modal/Modalmais - Software Development Manager__

 Modalmais is a digital brokerage and neobank in Brazil.
 It has nearly $4 billion under custody and more than 1.5 M clients.
 Leader of Risk Management technology team, composed of 16 engineers.
 Hands-on manager and individual contributor of observability capabilities, Kafka deployment and operation, and code reviews.
-Responsible for the core authorization system, and providing real time analytics to support risk management decision-making.
+Responsible for the core authorization system, and providing real-time analytics to support risk management decision-making.

 `2010 - Feb/2019`